A Comprehensive Review: Impacts of Extreme Temperatures due to Climate Change on Power Grid Infrastructure and Operation: DISTRIBUTION GRID EQUIPMENT IMPACTS

 \subsection{Batteries}

-There are various types of batteries depending on their construction and the electrolyte material used in the batteries.
-In this work, we do not extensively focus on the electrolyte material but rather discuss about how temperature impact the efficiency of the batteries and how the impact varies between different types of batteries.
-According to EIA, in 2022, global investments in battery energy storage exceeded 20 billion US dollars and 65\% of it is for grid-scale deployment.
-It was projected that battery energy storage investments to exceed 35 billion US dollars in 2023 \cite{iea_bat}.
+Batteries having varying constructions, anode and cathode materials, and electrolyte compositions.
+This study does not focus on the electrolyte material but rather discusses how temperature affects battery efficiency and how the impact varies between different types of batteries.
+According to EIA, in 2022, global investments in battery energy storage exceeded 20 billion US dollars, and 65\% of it is for grid-scale deployment.
+Battery energy storage investments are projected to exceed 35 billion US dollars in 2023 \cite{iea_bat}.

-Based on cost and energy density considerations, lithium iron phosphate batteries, a subset of lithium-ion batteries, are still the preferred choice for grid-scale storage.
-For applications with limited space and home energy storage, energy-dense chemistries for lithium-ion batteries, such as nickel cobalt aluminium (NCA) and nickel manganese cobalt (NMC) are popular.
-However, apart from lithium-ion batteries, flow batteries with low performance-degradation are also under development/research for technology breakthrough energy storage needs with limited space.
-In 2022, world's largest vanadium redox flow battery was comissioned in China with capacity of 100 MW and energy volume of 400 MWh \cite{iea_bat}.
+Based on cost and energy density considerations, lithium--iron phosphate batteries, a subset of lithium--ion batteries, are still the preferred choice for grid-scale storage.
+For applications with limited space and home energy storage, energy-dense chemistries for lithium--ion batteries such as nickel cobalt aluminium (NCA) and nickel manganese cobalt (NMC) are popular.
+However, flow batteries with low performance degradation are also under development for technology breakthrough energy storage needs with limited space.
+In 2022, the world's largest vanadium redox flow battery was commissioned in China with a capacity of 100 MW and energy volume of 400 MWh \cite{iea_bat}.
 At the end of 2022, the entire U.S. grid had more than 1.1 million MW of capacity \cite{eenews_bat}.

-\textbf{Impact of Climate Change}: Storage solutions for grid are either placed in a climate control indoor setup or outdoors with appropriate cooling setup \cite{pvmag_bat}.
-Primarily, high temperatures cause more depletion of energy in a battery.
-Thus, extreme temperature in combination with any possible point of failure in cooling system can result in a battery performance that may not be sufficient to support the grid functions. \cite{Tesla_Fire_SN} reports the failure of grid-scale battery packs in Australia due to high temperature and failure of cooling system.
+\textbf{Impact of Extreme Temperature Operations }: Storage solutions for grid are either placed in a climate-controlled indoor setup or outdoors with an appropriate cooling setup \cite{pvmag_bat}.
+High temperatures cause more depletion of energy in a battery.
+Thus, extreme temperature in combination with any possible point of failure in cooling system can result in battery performance that may not be sufficient to support grid functions.
+Ref. \cite{Tesla_Fire_SN} reports the failure of grid-scale battery packs in Australia due to high temperature and failure of cooling systems.